ZhenyaoMa/ZhenyaoMa.github.io/content/bio.md

   - Behavioral and experimental economics
 - How complex social systems operate?
   - Microeconomic theory, equilibrium theory, and complex systems
-- Machine learning grounded in behavioral science
+- Machine learning grounded in behavioral and social science